 The following steps can help you be more thorough in your role:

 - Get organized.
-Make lists, take notes, use a calendar, and as many spreadsheets as you can get your hands on to help you organize your work.
-Designing a system to help you streamline your workflow will not only allow you to become more thorough and detail-oriented, but it will also help you facilitate and improve your performance and efficiency at work.
-Having quick and efficient access to all the details of a given project plan, schedule, or meeting agenda will increase your access to, and knowledge of things happening around the office.
+Make lists, take notes, use a calendar and as many spreadsheets as you can get your hands on to help you organize your work.
+Design a system to help you streamline your workflow.
+This will not only help you become more thorough and detail-oriented, but it will also help you improve your performance and efficiency at work.
+Having quick access to all the details of a given project plan, schedule, or meeting agenda will increase your knowledge of things happening around the office.

 - Plan your day before diving in.
-Planning your day, and generating estimates of how much time you intend to allocate to each of your duties will help you get more out of your time.
-It will help you be more thorough in your coverage of work related duties and will also allow you to maximize the amount of time you intend to spend on each task.
+Planning your day and generating estimates of time you will allocate to each of your duties will help you get more out of your time.
+It will make you more thorough in your coverage of work-related duties and also allow you to maximize the amount of time you intend to spend on each task.

 - Keep detailed notes for your review.
-For some people, it can be hard to keep track of every single detail of everything they need to do in their head.
-To help you with this, consider carrying around a note pad, or using digital note-taking software on an electronic device, and taking notes as you go about your day.
+For some people, it can be hard to keep track of every detail of each task in their head.
+To help you with this, consider carrying around a note pad or using digital note-taking software on an electronic device.
+Take notes as you go about your day.
 Keeping detailed records of projects, meetings, and events will help you remember everything.
-In addition, setting aside some time each day to review your notes will help you keep important details at the forefront of your thoughts.
+Finally, setting aside some time each day to review your notes will help you keep important details at the forefront of your thoughts.

 Interested in a hard copy of this handout?
 Download your PDF copy of our Leadership Series Handout: Thoroughness.

 1 Judge, T. A., Bono, J. E., Ilies, R., & Gerhardt, M. W. (2002).
 Personality and leadership: a qualitative and quantitative review.
 Journal of applied psychology, 87(4), 765.